 Superelevation may be allowed for curves on Arterial and Major Collector streets in order to reduce the minimum centerline radius.
 In no case shall superelevation exceed 4.0 percent cross slope.
-As specified in <a href="Table 7-3Table 7-
+As specified in Table 7-3 or Table 7-4, superelevation shall not be used to reduce minimum radii on Local or Minor Collector Streets.